 Photo-biotherapy such as ‘soft/cold’ low level laser light (LLLT) is in my experience most effective in effluvium-type shedding due to its anti-inflammatory and vaso-dilating (blood perfusion) properties.
 Six-twelve 15-20 minute treatments twice-weekly helps settle post-partum effluvium in the majority of women.

 In theory – providing a post-partum woman experiencing effluvium and/or post-natal mood disturbance with a low dose natural Progesterone (P4) cream (1% or less) with a low-dose ‘Biest’ addition – should help to arrest both issues.
 However earlier studies by Skelton (1966) found ‘no consistent beneficial effect’.

-Consult a qualified and experienced hair loss Practitioner only –such as a Trichologist or Medical Practitioner experienced in the subtleties of the various forms of hair loss.
+Consult a qualified and experienced hair loss Practitioner only – such as a Trichologist or Medical Practitioner experienced in the subtleties of the various forms of hair loss.

-*The Corpus Luteum of non-pregnant females may produce 10-20mgs of Progesterone (P4) per day.
-A pregnant woman’s placenta produces up to 300mgs of P4 per day (Dr. John R. Lee MD; ‘What your Doctor may not tell you about Menopause’: 1996)
+1. The Corpus Luteum of non-pregnant females may produce 10-20 mgs Progesterone (P4) per day.
+A pregnant woman’s placenta produces up to 300 mgs P4 per day (Dr. John R. Lee MD; ‘What your Doctor may not tell you about Menopause’: 1996)

 2. Ridha Arem MD is a noted US Endocrinologist.
 He cites a study by Glenoer, D (1997) of American pregnant women.

 - See article: ‘Melatonin – the essential night tonic’ at this website.

 - Alleviate, Densify or Activance Clinician Formula (CF)

 Copyright Anthony Pearce 2009 (revised October 2019)

 References for this article are contained within the body of the paper.